shiftlab/contentful-react-ui-extension/README.md

 This is a boilerplate for a React-based UI Extension for [Contentful](https://www.contentful.com/developers/docs/concepts/uiextensions/).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This project was "ejected" from `create-react-app` in order to add the `HtmlWebpackInlineSourcePlugin` plugin for our production webpack configuration, which allows us to inline all Javascript and CSS into our `index.html` file.
+It was then "ejected" in order to add the `HtmlWebpackInlineSourcePlugin` plugin for our production webpack configuration, which allows us to inline all Javascript and CSS into our `index.html` file.
 This is a requirement since Contentful expects all content to be in one `.html` file.

 ![Screenshot](/screenshot.png)

+## Features

+- Fully fledged React app, which is ideal for non-trivial UI extensions where a simple static web page just won't cut it.
+- Local development mode with mocked Extension SDK.
+- Simple build and deploy scripts

 ## Using this boilerplate

 Follow the [Setup](#setup) instructions below.

 Configure your `extension.json`.
-More info [here](#configuration) .
+More info the [Configuration](#configuration) section.

+Change the `origin` remote for this project to your own Git repository and push it up.

 Build up your extension out in `App.js`.
-More info [here](#building-your-extension).
+More info in the [Building your extension](#building-your-extension) section.

-Change the `origin` remote for this project to your own Git repository and push it up.

 ## Setup